History of Jared Leto in Timeline

 1994: Television Series Debut

-1994: Breakthrough Role in My So-Called Life
+1994: First Break in My So-Called Life

-1995: First Film Role in How to Make an American Quilt
+1995: First Film Role

-In 1995, Jared Leto landed his first film role in the drama How to Make an American Quilt.
+In 1995, Leto landed his first film role in the drama How to Make an American Quilt.

 1996: Co-starring in The Last of the High Kings

-1997: Critical Attention for Prefontaine
+1997: Critical Acclaim for Prefontaine

 1997: Supporting Role in Switchback